Best Countries to Outsource Software Development

 According to infoShare – a yearly tech conference in Central and Eastern Europe, Poland has almost 250,000 software engineers with about 20% of them involved in outsourcing.

 There is a rich pool of offshore programmers in Java, Python, and Ruby.
 According to PayScale, the average salary for a software developer in Poland is $23,912 per year while a software developer in the U.S. has an average salary of $69,083 per year.
-Poland has a 2017 EF English Proficiency Index score of 62.07 and ranks #11 among 80 countries in the world.
+Poland has an EF English Proficiency Index score of 62.07 and ranks #11 among 80 countries in the world.

 According to PayScale, the average pay of a software developer in Argentina is 235,315 ARS ($6,921.60) per year, while a software developer in the U.S. earns an average salary of $69,083 per year.
 Argentina has a 2017 EF English Proficiency score of 56.51 and ranks #25 among 80 countries in the world.